 - Two Broad Elective Courses

-In consultation with their Primary Research Advisor(s) and Primary Academic Advisor (if applicable), students select core, in-depth, and elective courses from a portfolio of graduate level courses.
+In consultation with their Primary Academic Research Advisor(s) and Primary PhD Program Advisor (if applicable), students select core, in-depth, and elective courses from a portfolio of graduate level courses.

 In order to be eligible for candidacy, students must complete all Thematic Core and In-Depth Courses by the end of Winter Quarter of the second year.
 Students are strongly urged to complete at least half of their course requirements in the first year.